 Border Collie Ben has been looking for a loving home for years!

-a heart for dogs
+A heart for dogs

-bens preferences and properties
+Ben's preferences and characteristics

 The situation in German animal shelters